 Other selling points:

-You can also buy tickets at the selling points of the Plaza the Toros (bullfighting square) in Valencia, starting the week before the bullfighting from 10.00 – 14.00 and from 17.00 – 20.00.
-On holidays the cash registers are open during the whole day, from 10.00 o’clock.
+You can also buy tickets at Plaza the Toros starting the week before the actual bullfighting event.
+Usually the ticket offices are open from 10:00 – 14:00 and from 17:00 – 20:00.
+During holidays the cash registers are open during the whole day from 10:00.

 HOW DO I COME TO PLAZA DE TOROS?

 You can reach Plaza de Toros via the metro lines 3, 5 and 9 that stop at Xátiva station.
 Several bus lines and trains stop at the Estación del Norte.
 Xátiva and Estación del Norte are directly in front of the bullfighting arena.